Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 ~~~
 {: .output}

-For each input FASTQ file, FastQC has created a `.zip` file and a
-`.html` file.
-The `.zip` file extension indicates that this is
-actually a compressed set of multiple output files.
-We'll be working
-with these output files soon.
-The `.html` file is a stable webpage
-displaying the summary report for each of our samples.
+For each input FASTQ file, FastQC has created a `.zip` file and a `.html` file.
+The `.zip` file extension indicates that this is actually a compressed set of multiple output files.
+We'll be working with the `.html` file which is a stable webpage displaying the summary report for each of our samples.

+> More here!

 ### Nanopore quality control